danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-We can now add observable information to the context, such as if the text is underlined or not:
+We can now add observable information to the context, for instance if the text is underlined or not:

 ```swift
 public class RichTextContext: ObservableObject {